 If you were injured in a motorcycle crash or lost a loved one in one, you may be entitled to financial compensation.
 Our Tampa motorcycle accident lawyers will provide responsive legal care and assist you with all aspects of your claim.
-Call the Law Offices of Anidjar & Levine at 1-800-747-3733 to learn about your legal rights and options.
+The Law Offices of Anidjar & Levine can help you learn about your legal rights and options.

 Dangers of Motorcycle Riding

 Riding a motorcycle poses unique dangers, including:

-- Road hazards – While debris on the roadway can pose a danger to any drivers, motorcyclists are at particular risk because road hazards like uneven pavement, potholes, and oil spills can be deadly to motorcyclists.
+- Road hazards – While debris on the roadway can pose a danger to any driver, motorcyclists are at particular risk because road hazards like uneven pavement, potholes, and oil spills can be deadly to motorcyclists.

 - Lack of experience – Operating a motorcycle requires different skills and more coordination than driving a car.
 Inexperienced motorcyclists may cause single-vehicle or multi-vehicle accidents.

 - Difficulty being seen – Motorcycles are much smaller than passenger vehicles, so other motorists may not spot them in time to avoid crashing into them.

 - Weather conditions: Even a small amount of rain or other precipitation on the roadway can cause motorcycle tires to lose traction and hydroplane.